zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_sw_requirement.md

 # TF-M Software requirements

-To compile TF-M code, at least one of the supported compiler toolchains have to be available in the build environment.
+## To compile TF-M code
+At least one of the supported compiler toolchains have to be available in the build environment.
 The currently supported compiler versions are:
 - ARM Compiler v6.7.1
 - ARM Compiler v6.9